Set Current Location

 The Philadelphia Record Exchange carries an eclectic collection of Old Punk, Jazz, R&B and Rock albums on vinyl and a growing collection on CD.
 There are two stores, one for Rock and the other for Jazz, Folk and Classical.
 Trade-ins are accepted on already reasonably priced records.
 Philadelphia Record Exchange consistently showcase the best of selections at attractive prices.
 The store is very clean and perfectly laid out for the ease of browsing and navigation.
 They have numerous deals on music of all generes and everything is available at great prices, here.
 If there ever was, that one record you were hunting for, chances are you will find it here.
 Their staff is highly knowledgeable and everyone in the shop has a great taste in music.

-Ontario Street Comics is located few miles towards the northern end of Center City.
 A true gem stocking collectibles and comics, this store was run as a flea shop earlier.
 However, the owners have retained the character of its earlier tenants.
 You can still see the aisles highlighted with display cases and folding tables.
 Ontario Street Comics houses everything right from movie memorabilia to vintage trading cards.
-The focus of Ontario Street Comics, as its name suggests, remains comic-based, consisting of statues, action figures and a lot more.
-Ontario Street Comics features nearly 400,000 prints of back issues under all genres.
-Apart from the traditional D.C. and Marvel boxes, back issue collectors will love to discover large collections of Archies, Charltons, Dells, indie and Classics Illustrateds.
+The focus of the store remains comic-based, consisting of statues, action figures and a lot more.
+Apart from the traditional D.C. and Marvel comics, collectors will love to discover large collections of Archies, Charltons, Dells, indie and Classics Illustrated.

 The Spiral Bookstore prides to be one of the most friendliest bookstores in Manyunk neighborhood.
 Known for out-of-print and used books, this community bookstore is located close to the Main Street.
 The Spiral Bookstore is renowned for its select stock, flawless customer service, interactive and fun monthly events and active participation in various local initiatives.
 Its owners are quite helpful and friendly and go out of their way to help you in choosing the right book, be it latest bestsellers or traditional ones.
 These people have really championed local authors as well as the world-popular ones.
 Its owners are doing a great deal for the community by running diverse events like a book club, readings and book signings.